FAC-Sixteen/b-b/README.md

 Challenges

+- Sorting answers form api to shuffle answers
+- Things being Rerendered unexpectedly
+- Timer rerendering entire page and displaying new set of answers each second
 -

-Interesting things
+Things learnt

-- Some questions and answers from api come encoded
+- Questions and answers from api come encoded
+- A better understanding of how props are accessed

+### Stretch Goals

+- A styled div displaying Correct and incorrect Answers when buttons are clicked